cortical-iv/salted_vex_milk/readme.md

 - Resuscitate response object: https://github.com/jessamynsmith/django-getting-started
 - GROUP_ID is acting as a global (views and management fncts): fix this
-- Refactor member class/view
+- Refactor the business logic in management functions.
     - Breaks if user tries to update members when no clan exists.
     - Give option of sorting alphabetically, join date, membership type, other info.
         - Current activity (there is an 'isOnline' in the get group member endpoint), or if not online, last login.
-        - Stats
     - Link in members.html to each member's page with all their stats.
 - Centralize logger settings: they are defined separately in utils/views/management

+## To do (longer term)
 - Add stats!
-CurrentActivity, PvP, PvE, raid.
+PvP, PvE, raid (will want manifest for this)

-## To do (longer term)
 - Work on front end (bootstrap)

 ## In ideal world